ulflulfl/homeautomation/MAX98357_Media_Player.md

 How to build a **WiFi connected mono loudspeaker (aka: media player)** with an ESP32, a MAX98357 and a speaker.

-*State (2023.04): Speaker works and the sound quality is good.
+*State (2024.07): Speaker works and the sound quality is ok.
 Works fine for radio and text-to-speech, but probably not as a "party boombox".
-Sometimes looses connection to home assistant, need to find out why ...*

 ![MAX98357 based box](images/MAX98357_box.jpg)
 *My 30+ year old Heco box -> my new Wifi connected and USB powered media player*

 ## ESPHome Media Player

-With an ESP32 (ESP8266 will not work!), a cheap MAX98357 (I2S DAC & amplifier chip) and a common loudspeaker you can build a simple media player for Home assistant.
+With an ESP32 (ESP8266 will not work!), a cheap MAX98357 (mono I2S DAC & amplifier chip) and a common loudspeaker you can build a simple media player for Home assistant.
 Read: A WiFi connected loudspeaker.

 Media player basics: https://esphome.io/components/media_player/index.html#